Strasmore Research

 )

-16.76 million contracts traded across 11789 distinct contracts, for $77.13 billion in premium — and unlike its semiconductor peer, the book was two-way: the month put/call ratio was 0.99, essentially parity (NVDA's June ran call-heavy; compare).
-A near-parity ratio during a violent repricing is the options market split on both sides of the move — the data shows the split, not the intent.
+16.76 million contracts across 11789 distinct contracts, for $77.13 billion in premium, and the book was two-way: a month put/call ratio of 0.99, essentially parity (NVDA's June ran call-heavy; compare).
+Near-parity during a violent repricing is the options market split on both sides of the move, the data shows the split, not the intent.

 QueryWhere the contracts landed: call and put volume by strike bucket